-However, as with all supplements, we should be careful to stay vigilant for potential side effects.
+As with all supplements, we should be careful to stay vigilant for potential side effects.
 In the case of CoQ10, pets with heart disease may find the energy-increasing properties of normal CoQ10 to be somewhat risky, as cells within the circulatory system will become energized at a much faster rate than normal.
 Under the right conditions, this could potentially lead to the heart muscle becoming unable to properly regulate its beat and have dire consequences for your dog.
 Fortunately, there is an alternative form of the supplement available which is safe for use by animals with circulatory issues.
 This is marketed under the name ‘Ubiquinol’.
 The core difference between this substance and basic CoQ10 is that Ubiquinol causes cells to shed electrons faster, instead of accepting them.
 This still speeds up the production of energy, but does not impart a charge to the cell that may prove disruptive to the nerves in the heart.

-Does My Dog Need CoQ10?
+Does my Dog Need CoQ10?